Owner Decision Guide

 Leasing and tenant placement

-Marketing, inquiries, showings, screening, lease prep, and getting the property from vacancy into occupancy all stay on the owner.
+Marketing, inquiries, showings, screening, lease preparation, and the work of moving a property from vacancy into occupancy all stay on the owner when the property is self-managed.

 Rent collection and documentation